About Ming Wai Lau Centre for Reparative Medicine

 As Dean of Research, Anders Gustafsson is chair of Karolinska Institutet's Board of Research.

-Marie Tell is the representative of the host institution of MWLC and Administrative Director of MWLC.
+Marie Tell represents the host institution in the MWLC Steering group and is also the Administrative Director of MWLC.

 Ming Wai Lau